niplav/site/favorites.md

-My favorite books are The Elephant in the Brain, There is no Antimemetics Division, 1984 and House of Leaves (it does the whole postmodern literature shtick, but it does it really enjoyably!).
+My favorite books are The Elephant in the Brain, There is no Antimemetics Division, 1984 and House of Leaves (it does the whole postmodern literature shtick, but it does it really enjoyably!).<!--TODO: links for these!-->

-Music
+Audio
 ------

 <!--